 To empower social change, Kate utilizes ethnographic interviewing, lived experiences, and storytelling.
 Kate’s primary mentors are Dr. Sandy Magaña and Dr. Sandra Vanegas at the Texas Center for Disability Studies.
-Kate is currently collaborating on the healthcare transition readiness project through the IDEA (Improving Developmental Experiences for Autism and developmental disabilities) Research Lab.
+Kate is currently studying The Provision of Optimal Medical Care for Adults with Chronic Health Conditions Originating in Childhood.
+She collaborates on the EMPOWER Study (Evaluation and Measurement of Healthcare Transition Preparedness, Opportunities, and Wellness in Racially/ethnically Diverse Youth with IDD) through the IDEA (Improving Developmental Experiences for Autism and developmental disabilities) Research Lab.
 She is dedicated to improving the transition from pediatric to adult healthcare for individuals with childhood-onset conditions.

 She earned her Bachelor’s degree in Anthropology from Mount Holyoke College and her Master’s degree in Social Work from the Steve Hicks School of Social Work.
 Kate served as a Graduate Research Assistant.
 She assisted in teaching Transition of Youth with Special Healthcare Needs and Policy to undergraduate and graduate students.
 Kate was a 2022-2023 Autism Consortium of Texas LEND trainee, where she expanded her knowledge about helping people with neurodevelopmental disabilities using an interdisciplinary approach.